This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-- You will be asked to lie on your left side and will need to raise one or both knees toward your chest.
+- You will be asked to lie on your left side and raise one or both knees toward your chest.
 Your healthcare provider will examine your anus and use a finger to perform a digital rectal exam to check your rectum.

-- The echoendoscope will be lubricated and gently placed into your anus.
+- The echoendoscope will be placed into your anus.
 It will then be passed through the rectum and into the large intestine.
-The passage of the scope may cause a feeling of pressure and some discomfort.
-Your healthcare provider will slowly advance the scope while he watches its movement on a small video screen.
-He will also take pictures.
-Your healthcare provider may take tissue samples and send them to a lab for tests.
-He may also treat any known conditions you have.
-When the procedure is finished, the echoendoscope will be removed.
+You may feel some pressure or discomfort.
+Your provider will slowly move the scope forward while he or she watches its movement on a screen.
+He or she will also take pictures.
+Tissue samples may be taken and sent to a lab for tests.
+Your provider may also treat any conditions you have.

 After your procedure: